-If the internal filter is activated via R32.11, the following filter constants can be selected in R37.
+If the internal filter is activated via R32.11 [> 51], you can choose between the following filter constants in R37 (not possible with KL3044 and KL3054).
 In the standard setting, the corresponding conversion time is 2.5 ms:

 Applies to all terminals from firmware version 3x.